vatesfr/xen-orchestra/docs/docs/backups-and-dr/scale-and-security/object-lock.md

 ## Retention and lock duration {#retention-and-lock-duration}

-The lock duration has to sit between two bounds.
+Retention is applied **per object version**, from the moment that version is uploaded.
+A locked bucket therefore does not mean "my backups are protected": the objects of a single restore point were written at different times and stop being protected at different times, and a chain always loses its protection starting from its oldest object, which is its base full backup.
+A restore point is only genuinely protected while **every** object it depends on still is.

+That is what the two bounds below are about.
 Both are enforced by the [retention calculator](../calculator.md), which is worth running before you commit to a configuration.

 - **Not shorter than one backup chain.** A restore point is only usable if its base full backup is present.
-Locking deltas whose base full has already aged out leaves you with protected but useless objects.
+Once the full falls out of its retention, the deltas stacked on top of it are still locked but no longer restore anything: you are paying for protected objects that protect nothing.
 With a full backup interval of `1`, a chain is a single restore point, so this bound is satisfied by any duration — one more reason to prefer that setting.
 - **Shorter than the retention window.** The oldest restore point must be deletable by the time retention wants to rotate it out.
 If the lock duration covers the whole retention window, XO keeps deleting backups that keep piling up as retained versions.

 ## Performance and cost {#performance-and-cost}